 For full disclosure, we've also included a couple of additional sites which don't meet that criteria, but we do receive a lot of queries about.
 We are not normally receptive to requests from businesses which don't meet that criteria, however if we really are missing something our readers will find useful then please let us know.

 Can I use your information in my project?

 For small projects, yes, but if it's going to be published we ask that a link to us as your source is provided (if online), or we are named in your sources (if printed).
-For large commercial contacts, please tell us a little more.
+For large commercial projects, please tell us a little more.
 For ad-funded newspaper articles: please don't copy-and-paste anything without giving a link back to your source (and yes that includes you, Reach Plc).

 Do you have any sister sites in other countries?